Maritime Fraud: Identify & Report Illegal Activities Onboard

 The dark side of the shipping industry

-Maritime fraud can occur anywhere on board the vessel, in shipping company offices, or in trading companies transporting goods by sea.
-Therefore, the International Maritime Bureau (IMB) was initiated in 1981 as a specialized division of the International Chamber of Commerce (ICC) to detect, inform, and combat such frauds.
-The IMB is a non-profit organization, and the International Maritime Organisation (IMO) has urged governments, organizations, and interested parties to cooperate and exchange information to combat maritime fraud worldwide.
+Maritime fraud can happen anywhere, including on board ships, in shipping company offices, and in trading firms that move products.
+To find, inform, and stop such frauds, the International Maritime Bureau (IMB), a specialized subsidiary of the International Chamber of Commerce (ICC), was established in 1981.
+The International Maritime Organisation (IMO) has urged governments, organizations, and interested parties to work together and share information to prevent maritime fraud globally.
+The IMB is a nonprofit organization.

 Types of Maritime Fraud